JosephCrispell/PathogenGenomicsWorkshop/README.md

 The SFI Centre for Research Training in Genomics Data Science ([visit the website](https://genomicsdatascience.ie/)) has organised a two day workshop on the 7<sup>th</sup> & 8<sup>th</sup> of October (2019).
 As part of this workshop, we are running a Pathogen Genomics session.

-Our two session aims to introduce the 2019 cohort of PhD student to building a phylogenetic tree in R. After our workshop we hope that you have learnt about:
+Our two hour session aims to introduce the 2019 cohort of PhD students to building a phylogenetic tree in R. After our workshop we hope that you have learnt about:

 - Programming in R
 - Loading and using a FASTA nucleotide file